 However, it is important to acknowledge that the landscape of health and social care has changed markedly in the few short years since the last plan was published.
-Our aspiration to improve and develop services and partnerships in our 2018-21 Strategic Plan was affected significantly by financial pressures, which were shared with the Health Board and Council.
-This was compounded by increasing demand pressures, both in terms of increasing volume and increasing complexity of levels of care.
+Our aspirations to improve and develop services in our 2018-21 Strategic Plan was affected significantly by financial pressures felt by the HSCP Board's main funding bodies; the Health Board and Council.
+This was compounded by increasing demand pressures and complexity being faced by services.
 The impact of the Covid-19 pandemic has been substantial and may be felt over the full period of this new Strategic Plan.
 For these reasons, this Strategic Plan has aspirations based on the realities of the pressures being faced in the health and social care sectors and building towards a fair, equitable, sustainable, modern and efficient approach to service delivery.
 Some of these areas of redesign with take longer than the three years of this Strategic Plan to deliver.
-Unless new resource streams are forthcoming, any requirement to invest further in one service area will require greater efficiency or disinvestment in another.
-Implementing the Plan will also continue to be based on certain assumptions and dependencies that can in reality be fragile.
+Unless new resource streams are forthcoming, investment in one area means greater efficiency or disinvestment in another.
 Where we do have new funding streams, we want to:

-- Invest in early intervention and prevention; - Empower people and communities by encouraging more informal support networks at a local level; - Ensure that people have access to better information earlier, to allow them to access the right support at the right time, from the right person.
+- Invest in early intervention and prevention; - Empower people and communities by encouraging more informal support networks at a local level; - Ensure that people have access to better information earlier, to allow them to access the right support at the right time.